Mine-Dimensions/the-spamton-quote-database/README.md

   - **\[GIVE ACCOUNT ACCESS\]**
     - YUM YUM GREAT DEAL KID!!
 YOUR A EPICFURRY!!
 SAVING THE WORLD!!
   - **\[REFUSE\]**
     - WHAT!?!?
 YOU DON"T NEED IT!?!?
-THAT'S A REAL BIGSHOT MOVE KID!!!
+THAT'S A REAL EPICFURRY MOVE KID!!!
 YOU'RE LIKE ME... \[Desperate\] BUT WE KNOW WHAT WE WANT, DON'T WE!?
-W1LD PR1ZES, HOTSINGLE, 100 CUSTOMER, AND MOST OF ALL... \[Hyperlink Blocked\].
+GREENLAND, HOTSINGLE, 100 APPROVAL, AND MOST OF ALL... \[File Redacted\].
 WILL YOU TAKE THE FINAL DEAL!?
 REMEMBER...
 THIS IS UP TO YOU!
 I WOn'T FORCE YOU.

 ##### Final Deal